zordicom/crisp_controllers/docs/misc/new_robot_setup.md

         ```

 6. After launching your robot you should see that new controller are being loaded.
 If you get stuck somewhere in the process feel free to open an issue.
-7. Finally, to use the robots in CRISP_PY, add a configuration file for the new robot and gym environments that use it.
+7. Finally, to use the robots in CRISP_PY, add a configuration file for the new robot and Gymnasium environments that use it.

     ??? example "New robot config example"